AnsariSadaan/devConnect/README.md

     - wait for sometime till nameserver are updated
     - DNS record : A devConnect.info  13.60.222.228
     - enable ssl for website from browser to cloudflare
-    - homw work to do from cloudflare to my origin server
+    - home work to do from cloudflare to my origin server (full ssl)

 # Sending email via SES